 Elias Ramzi - Deep learning PhD student

-I am a PhD student in deep learning at Consevatoire national des arts et métiers, Le Cnam, in Paris.
-I am supervised by Nicolas Thome (Sorbonne Université), Nicolas Audebert (Le Cnam) and Clément Rambour (Le Cnam).
-My thesis is co-financed by Coexya and my industrial supervisor is Xavier Bitot.
-I investigate deep learning approaches to image retrieval.
-Specifically, I work on designing appropriate losses to train deep neural networks to optimize ranking losses.
+I recently receive a PhD in deep learning at Consevatoire national des arts et métiers, Cnam, in Paris.
+My PhD was supervised by Nicolas Thome (Sorbonne Université), Nicolas Audebert (IGN) and Clément Rambour (Cnam).
+My PhD was co-financed by Coexya and my industrial supervisor was Xavier Bitot (Coexya).
+I investigated deep learning approaches to image retrieval.
+Specifically, I worked on designing appropriate losses to train deep neural networks to optimize ranking losses.
 I also contributed on collaborative filtering recommendation using graph neural networks and on OOD detection using energy-based models.
-I have started my PhD in January 2021 and it will end in January 2024.
-I have published three projects, ROADMAP at NeurIPS 2021, HAPPIER at ECCV 2022 and HEAT at ICML 2023.
+During my PhD I have published three projects, ROADMAP at NeurIPS 2021, HAPPIER at ECCV 2022 and HEAT at ICML 2023.
+I have submitted an extension of ROADMAP and HAPPIER to TPAMI, which is under-review.
+I am now actively looking for full-time or post-doc position, ideally starting at the end of the summer or in september.

 News